Log in

 Indoors

-OutdoorsBill’s Xtreme Adventure is located in Marionville, MO.
+OutdoorsBill’s Xtreme Adventure is located in Marionville, Missouri, roughly 25 miles outside Springfield in the southwest corner of the state.

 OutdoorsPaintball is a fast‑paced, team‑oriented sport in which participants use specially designed low‑pressure markers to launch gelatin capsules filled with non‑toxic, water‑based paint.
 When a capsule bursts on impact, it leaves a vivid mark on the target’s clothing or skin, signalling a “hit.”
 Modern paintball markers resemble compact rifles or pistols and are powered either by compressed air (CO₂) or high‑pressure nitrogen.
 The paintballs themselves are typically 0.68 inches (17 mm) in diameter, making them large enough to be seen clearly but small enough to travel at velocities ranging from 250 to 300 feet per second.